curl/curl/docs/BUGS.md

  experiencing.

  Security wise, it is almost always a bad idea to lag behind the current curl versions by a lot.
-We keeping discovering and reporting security problems over time see you can see in [this table](https://curl.se/docs/vulnerabilities.html)
+We keep discovering and reporting security problems over time see you can see in [this table](https://curl.se/docs/vulnerabilities.html)